Harald Grieg

 Harald Grieg (3 August 1894 – 6 October 1972) was a Norwegian publisher.
-He was director of Gyldendal Norsk Forlag and for many years was a leading figure in the Norwegian book industry.
+He served as the director of Gyldendal Norsk Forlag and was a prominent figure in the Norwegian book industry for many years.

 Biography

-Grieg was born on 3 August 1894, in Bergen, Norway.
-He was the son of Peter Lexau Grieg (1864–1924) and Helga Vollan (1869–1946).
-His brother Nordahl Grieg was a writer and an active member of the Norwegian Armed Forces in exile during the Second World War.
+Grieg was born on 3 August 1894 in Bergen, Norway, to Peter Lexau Grieg (1864–1924) and Helga Vollan (1869–1946).
+His brother, Nordahl Grieg, was a writer and an active member of the Norwegian Armed Forces in exile during the Second World War.

-After graduation of artium at the Bergen Cathedral School in 1912, he traveled to Kristiania (now Oslo) to continue his studies.
-He became cand.philol. at the University of Kristiania in 1917.
-He became Kristiania correspondent for the Bergen-based newspaper Morgenavisen.
+After passing his examen artium at the Bergen Cathedral School in 1912, he traveled to Kristiania (now Oslo) to continue his studies, earning a cand.philol. degree from the University of Kristiania in 1917.
+He then worked as the Kristiania correspondent for the Bergen-based newspaper Morgenavisen.
 In 1920, he received an offer to join the Norwegian department of Gyldendalske Boghandel Nordisk Forlag.
-When the independent Gyldendal Norsk Forlag was founded in 1925, with Grieg as CEO, the new publisher had a residual debt to its Danish counterpart, which was repaid in six years.
+When the independent Gyldendal Norsk Forlag was founded in 1925 with Grieg as CEO, the new publishing house owed a residual debt to its Danish counterpart, which was repaid within six years.

-During their occupation of Norway starting in 1940, the Nazi occupation authorities used Gylendal to publish its propaganda material.
-Noted novelist Knut Hamsun (a friend of Grieg's) was heavily involved in the propaganda project.
-Grieg was also chairman of the board of Nationaltheatret.
-In June 1941 the board rejected subordination under the so-called Ministry of Culture and Enlightenment.
-This provoked the authorities, and Grieg, board member Francis Bull and theatre director Johannes Sejersted Bødtker were arrested on 26 June 1941.
-Grieg was incarcerated at Grini concentration camp, but was later released.
-Knut Hamsun's son Tore Hamsun was installed as acting director of Gyldendal publishing house.
+Following the German occupation of Norway in 1940, Nazi authorities used Gyldendal to publish propaganda material.
+Novelist Knut Hamsun, a friend of Grieg, was involved in this project.
+Grieg also served as chairman of the board for the Nationaltheatret.
+In June 1941, the board refused to sumbit to the Ministry of Culture and Enlightenment.
+In response, authorities arrested Grieg, board member Francis Bull, and theatre director Johannes Sejersted Bødtker on 26 June 1941.
+Grieg was incarcerated at the Grini concentration camp, but was later released.
+Knut Hamsun's son, Tore Hamsun, was appointed acting director of Gyldendal.

-After the war's end in 1945, Harald Grieg returned to his old post and remained director until 1970.
-Grieg was chairman of the Norwegian Publishers' Association (1936–1941) and (1945–1960).
+After the war's end in 1945, Grieg returned to his position as director until 1970.
+He served as chairman of the Norwegian Publishers' Association from 1936 to 1941 and again from 1945 to 1960.
 From 1948 until 1964, he was chairman of the Foundation for Swedish-Norwegian Cooperation (Fondet for svensk-norsk samarbeid).